 Take a luxury river cruise through the resilient land of Cambodia where the Temples of Angkor await your discovery.
 Continue on to Vietnam to explore the cultural centres, natural wonders and fast-paced cities of this fascinating country

-Learn to cook local Vietnamese style in Hoi An
+Learn to cook local dishes Vietnamese style

 Take a luxury 2 night cruise on Halong Bay

-Watch the A O Show at Saigon's colonial Opera House
+Watch the AO Show at Saigon's colonial Opera House